elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/browser-window-interactions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Confirm produces a window with a Boolean question of OK and Cancel.
-Ok returns true and Cancel returns false.</div><br />
+Ok returns true, and Cancel returns false.</div><br />
-  <div><strong>Technical Response:</strong> The function confirm shows a modal window with a question and two buttons: OK and Cancel.
+  <div><strong>Technical Response:</strong> : The function confirm shows a modal window with a question and two buttons: OK and Cancel.
 The result is true if OK is pressed and false otherwise.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />